jvandenaardweg/homewizard-energy-api/README.md

 | GET    | /api         | `getBasic()` | Get basic information from the device.
 More info in the [official docs](https://homewizard-energy-api.readthedocs.io/endpoints.html#basic-information-api).                        |
 | GET    | /api/v1/data | `getData()`  | Returns the most recent measurement from the device.
 More info in the [official docs](https://homewizard-energy-api.readthedocs.io/endpoints.html#recent-measurement-api-v1-data). |

+### Data polling
+A simple polling interface for the kWh Meter 1-phase is exposed via `api.polling.getData`.
+See the [examples](https://github.com/jvandenaardweg/homewizard-energy-api/tree/main/src/examples) for more information.

 ## kWh Meter 3-phase

 Get the power consumption from the [Wi-Fi kWh meter 3-phase MID](https://www.homewizard.com/shop/wi-fi-kwh-meter-3-phase/):